garden-io/garden/docs/misc/faq.md

 See this [GitHub issue](https://github.com/garden-io/garden/issues/1954) for more discussion on the two approaches.

+### What do all those `v-<something>` versions mean, and why are they sometimes different between building and deploying?

+These are the _Garden versions_ that are computed for each node in the Stack Graph at runtime, based on source files and configuration for each module, service, task and test.
+See [here](../basics/stack-graph.md#versions) for more information about how these work and how they're used.

+You may notice that a _build version_ (e.g. an image tag for a `container` module) is generally different from the version of a _service_ defined in the same module.
+This is because the _service version_ also factors in the runtime configuration for that service, which often differs between environments, but we don't want those changes to require a rebuild of the container image.

 ## Builds

 ### How do I target a specific image from a multi-stage Dockerfile?